scuzzydude/asimov/asimov.md

 DeNero looks at each and every one of the actors in turn, like they're all imbeciles, and then shrugs and says, "You fly commercial."

-Leonardo says, "I did that once, for a role, they had this thing called a jump seat, and let me tell you, it was very uncomfortable, but it was Speilberg, so I didn't say anything."
+Leonardo says, "I did that once, for a role, they had this thing called a jump seat, and let me tell you, it was very uncomfortable.
+But it was Speilberg, so I didn't say anything."

 "Bobby, you can't be serious," says Bruce Willis.

 "I am serious.
 You still think you should let Drogo take over Paris?"

 Cut to next scene.
-Leonardo, McConaughey, Willis, Jonas, and DeNerio are all geared up in body-armor holding assault rifles flying over Paris in a helicopter.
+Leonardo, McConaughey, Bruce Willis, Joe Jonas, and Robert DeNerio are all geared up in body-armor holding assault rifles flying over Paris in a helicopter.
 As they jump out of the Blackhawk, they scream in unison, "We'll never fly commercial!"

-\...since war is essentially what we value\...

-# Lorenzo de\' Medici -- Robert DeNiro
+## Academic Genius

+Alas, the life of the academic scholar.
+Some study hard throughout their youths, becoming experts in fields most of the rest of us didn't even know existed, and work tirelessly to grow mankind's knowledge with little reward except an occasional citing of their work by some other academic.
+Others trick their parents, charities or the taxpayer into paying for a life of sloth and pretentiousness.

+The rewards of academic life depend heavily on which field you've chosen to speacialize in.
+T

 ##